 You can now recycle your old electricals with us

-As an environmentally aware business, Edinburgh Bicycle Co-op encourages the responsible disposal of out-of-commission electrical equipment such as lights and batteries.
-In line with the WEEE (Waste Electrical and Electronic Equipment) directive we provide facilities for you to return these items.
+As an environmentally aware business, Edinburgh Bicycle Co-op encourages the responsible disposal & recycling of all materials where possible including out-of-commission electrical equipment such as lights and batteries.
+In line with the WEEE (Waste Electrical and Electronic Equipment) directive we provide facilities for you to return electrical or electronic items sold by us and of the same product types sold by us.

 Unwanted electrical equipment is the UK’s fastest growing type of waste.